anacrolix/btlink/README.md

 Files within a torrent are exposed with a path equal to the components of the `path` list in the `info` `files` field joined with `/`.
 There may be additional special paths exposed within at `/.btlink/` and `/.well-known/` as found appropriate.

+#### Proxy btlink schema

+Proxies can serve a dynamic PAC file from `/.btlink/proxy.pac`, and their CA certificate from `/.btlink/rootca.pem`.

 ## Link Records

 Domains may link/alias into the `.bt` address scheme by use of a `_btlink` DNS record on the linked domain.
 For example `chromecast.link` might be hosted on btlink, by way of a `_btlink.chromecast.link` TXT record.
 The `_btlink` record contains a [magnet link] (or just the btlink domain) where the content will be found.